xapian/xapian-docsprint/concepts/indexing/values.rst

 in such a way that the sort order of the resulting binary string matches the numeric sort order of the unserialised values.

+In chert and later backends, the values for each slot are stored as a separate stream, so the cost of accessing values doesn't depend on how many slots are in use (unlike with the older flint backend, where all the values for a particular document were stored together).

+This stream is stored as a series of chunks; the chunks are indexed primarily by the value slot number, and then by the document id of the first entry in the chunk - this means that the data for a particular slot will be stored together and it also provides the ability to efficiently skip ahead in a stream.
+So access to many values from a particular slot in ascending docid order is fairly efficient, which is the access pattern that you will generally get when values are used during the match.

+Within a chunk, any common prefix between a value and the previous value in that chunk is compressed away by simply storing how much of the previous value to reuse, which typically saves a lot of space.
+Finding an entry within a chunk will require decoding the chunk up to that point, but this decoding is fairly cheap.

-It is important to keep the amount of data stored in the values to a minimum, since the values for a large number of documents may be read during the search, and unused information will thus slow the search down.
+For performance it is important to keep the amount of data stored in the values to a minimum, since the values for a large number of documents may be read during the search - the more data that has to be read, the slower the search will be.

-Developers are sometimes tempted to use the value slots to hold information which should really be stored in the document's data area; don't succumb to this temptation!
+Developers are sometimes tempted to use the value slots to hold information needed to display a result.
+This means that loading that information will have to read values from several different slots - if you have ten fields stored in this way, that will mean approximately ten times as many blocks will need to be read for each result shown.
+So resist this temptation - information needed to display a result should be stored in the document's data area.